 The rapidly changing constitution of Ukraine

-If in the Baltic countries constitutions have not changed since they were adopted after the collapse of the USSR, Ukraine often changed the basic law - although it adopted the new Constitution instead of the Soviet only in 1996.
+If in the Baltic countries the constitutions practically did not change since their adoption after the collapse of the USSR, then Ukraine changed the basic law often - although it adopted a new Constitution instead of the Soviet one only in 1996.